 ∎ Denotes updated information

-With 485 companies having reported (98.8% of market cap), our current estimate for 4Q17 is $33.86 ($28.15 ex-financials).
-This represents a 21.4% y/y growth rate, with strength in energy, materials, technology and industrials, while telecom and real estate have struggled.
-So far 75% of companies have beat on earnings and 67% have beat on revenue.
-2018 earnings estimates have risen from $149.70 to $158.00 since the beginning of the quarter.
-Although analyst estimates have historically been optimistic, strong economic fundamentals and the impact of tax reform should support double-digit earnings growth this year.
+The bulk of the 1Q18 earnings season is now behind us.
+With 501 companies having reported (99.9% of market cap), our current estimate for 1Q18 earnings is $36.68 ($29.97 ex-financials).
+This represents a 27.3% y/y growth rate, with strength in energy, financials, industrials, technology and telecom.
+Earnings surprises, a measure of by how much companies beat earnings estimates, remain at all-time highs.
+This, combined with strong economic fundamentals and the impact of tax reform, should support double-digit earnings growth this year.